liuhao-cn/fastSHT/README.md

 fastSHT is a very fast toolkit for doing spherical harmonic transforms on a large number of spherical maps.
 It converts massive SHT operations to a BLAS level 3 problem and uses the highly optimized matrix multiplication toolkit to accelerate the computation.
 GPU acceleration is supported and can be very effective.
 Core code is written in fortran but a Python wrapper is provided and recommended.

+More details can be found in the following work: ``Accelerating spherical harmonic transforms for a large number of sky maps'', Chi Tian, Siyu Li, and Hao Liu, https://arxiv.org/abs/2208.10154

 # 1. Dependencies